erezsh/reladiff/docs/how-to-use.md

 ## How to use from Python

-Import the `data_diff` module, and use the following functions:
+Import the `reladiff` module, and use the following functions:

 - `connect_to_table()` to connect to a specific table in the database